Nanddanaa/zepto-data-ai-platform/README.md

 # Docker – Support Assistant

 The Support Assistant can optionally be run using Docker.
+I have created requirements in support_assistant because docker using that requirements only because main requirements many things that not needed.

 Make sure Docker Desktop is installed and running.